Alok9888/Micro-News/README.md

 └── main.jsx        # Application entry point
 ```

+## 🖼️ Image Handling

+The project includes optimized image handling:

+- Standard resolution (1000px) for most article listings
+- High resolution (2000px) for featured articles and article detail pages
+- Automatic image resolution adjustment based on context
+- Fallback images for articles without images

+## 👤 Author Attribution

+The project properly displays author information:

+- Author names are shown for all articles
+- Fallback to "The Guardian" when no author is specified
+- Consistent author display across all components

 ## 🎨 Customization

 The project maintains a clean separation between the UI components and the data source.
 To customize: